-- 1.1 This qualification has been developed to seek to ensure that manage construction sites meet minimum requirements of technical competence and health and safety. - 1.2 These requirements have been specified in the National Occupational Standards (NOS) developed by the Sector Skills Council (SSC) Construction Skills in liaison with employers and industry/ sector representatives.
-This qualification is based upon those NOS and incorporates the Qualification Structure approved by SQA Accreditation. - 1.3 Successful completion of this qualification will allow candidates to show they have sufficient knowledge, understanding and skills to demonstrate competence in managing sites within a construction setting. - 1.4 This Handbook provides the information required to assist approved centres in delivering the qualification and preparing candidates for assessment.
-This includes some template forms that may be used / adapted by centres.
-Note that you are able to create your own, or use existing forms for this purpose.
+1.1 This qualification has been developed to seek to ensure that those that carry out demolition operations in a construction setting meet minimum requirements of technical competence and health and safety.

+1.2 These requirements have been specified in the National Occupational Standards (NOS) developed by the Sector Skills Council (SSC) Construction Skills in liaison with employers and industry/ sector representatives.
+These qualifications are based upon those NOS and incorporate the Qualification Structures approved by SQA Accreditation.

+1.3 Successful completion will allow candidates to show they have sufficient knowledge, understanding and skills to demonstrate competence in relation to demolition operations in accordance with their chosen pathway.

+1.4 This Handbook provides the information required to assist approved centres in delivering the qualification and preparing candidates for assessment.
+This includes template forms that may be used / adapted by centres.
+Note that you are able to create your own or use existing forms for this purpose.
 Alternatively, QFI makes its E-Portfolio system available to its approved centres.